HugoLeSignor/HugoLeSignor/README.md

 ## 🛠️ What I'm Learning

 - **HTML & CSS**: Building and styling web pages
+- **SCSS (Sass)**: Writing cleaner, modular CSS with variables, nesting, mixins, and partials — makes styling so much more fun!
 - **More to come!**: Planning to learn JavaScript, frameworks, PHP and backend technologies as my course continues

 ## 🚀 Goals